denvercude/Ai-E-Reader/backend/README.md

 Textract works on documents in S3.

-1. Go to the AWS Management Console -> S3 (Tip: use search bar).
+1. Go to the AWS Management Console -> S3 (Tip: use the search bar).
 2. Click Create bucket.
 3. Choose a globally unique name, e.g. ai-e-reader-ocr.
     - Region: use a common region (e.g. us-east-1).
 Make sure the bucket region matches your AWS_REGION environment variable.